-HOT NEWS ONLINE Africa’s fintech revolution driving the growth of online gambling 2 weeks ago Adeleye Awakan Post Views: 895 The genesis of Africa’s Fintech revolution was mobile money.
+HOT NEWS ONLINE Africa’s fintech revolution driving the growth of online gambling 2 years ago Adeleye Awakan Post Views: 895 The genesis of Africa’s Fintech revolution was mobile money.
 Its appeal and quick adoption, initially in Kenya and now, in over 30 African countries, has primarily been due to its democratization of financial service.
 With over 66% of adults in sub-Saharan Africa lacking access to traditional bank accounts, mobile money has bridged the financial inclusion gap.
 Bringing commercial service closer to the rural majority who do not need a bank account to transfer money, save, borrow or even pay for goods and services.
 This runaway success from Kenya that has now spread to every African market has enabled businesses, gambling firms, bettors to connect outside the context of traditional banking methods.
 46% of global mobile money accounts are in Africa.
 These translate to approximately 395.7 million accounts out of a worldwide total of 866 million.
 Fintech Driving the Growth of online Gambling The Fintech revolution has increased the growth of online betting participants through mobile money while the growth in mobile money service has created new opportunities for merchants to sell their products and services.
 The fast-growing sports betting sector which has taken several African countries by storm, in which the internet penetration coupled with a significant increase of mobile device user, has further spurred the growth of online betting.
 Punters now have easy access to online sports betting service even in slum areas through mobile money service to fund their online betting account.
 For instance, countries like Nigeria, Kenya, Ghana, Uganda, Senegal, the Democratic Republic of Congo and Tanzania see a massive expansion in sports betting and other forms of gambling in the region.
 Thanks, to the revolution in fintech service, which has created opportunities for several online sportsbook brands.
 In which the majority target countries in the area.
 For example, international brands like Betway, 1Xbet now target as many countries as possible in Africa through their numerous available payment options.
 For Bettors to access from different Africa regions, now have access to deposit and withdraw through their innumerable varieties of mobile payment services.
 Such as Mpesa, for East Africa, MTN mobile money, Airtel Money, Wallettec among others it was even reported in 2019, that 7% of M-Pesa revenue accounted for betting.
 However, one of the most exciting parts is betting on major European soccer leagues, as well as local and national teams, has become a mainstream culture in Africa.
 Which as turned the sector into a multinational dollar industry, much of this could be said apart from the fintech revolution sector another critical influence to the industry is the telecoms and e-commerce sector.
 In contrast, mobile payment is an essential part of the online gaming space.
 The need for the cashless method of making the payment has also driven innovation in African payment space to compete with the rest of the world.
 Perhaps the exponential growth of online betting in recent years in the region is attributed to the comfort, flexibility attached to the revolution of financial service through mobile also the ability to capture the unbanked people in Africa.
 About Post Author Adeleye Awakan Author E-play Africa, sports betting reviews, thoughtful leardership articles in Africa gambling industry, marketing gaming platforms in Africa with strong networking relationship with gaming operators in Africa, Expertise in PR, marketing communication, and consultant on gaming in Africa.
 See author's posts Adeleye AwakanAuthor E-play Africa, sports betting reviews, thoughtful leardership articles in Africa gambling industry, marketing gaming platforms in Africa with strong networking relationship with gaming operators in Africa, Expertise in PR, marketing communication, and consultant on gaming in Africa.
 Facebook Twitter LinkedIn Email Print Tags: FinTech, mobile money, MPESA, MTN Continue Reading Previous How to use your mobile for football bettingNext Is online gambling legal Comoros?
 More Stories ONLINE WORLD NEWS Slotegrator will take part in the Sigma Balkans & CIS Summit 1 day ago Iwo Bulski GHANA ONLINE Kenya and Ghana are front-lining the global mobile money market 2 days ago Samuel ONLINE UGANDA The Contextual Analysis of Social Media in Uganda 2 days ago Szarlot ONLINE WORLD NEWS AstroPay Seeks to Bolster Growth with Affiliate Program 3 days ago Samuel ONLINE WORLD NEWS 4 sales-boosting modules from Slotegrator’s new platform 2 weeks ago Iwo Bulski KENYA ONLINE The influencers paid to push hashtags 2 weeks ago Iwo Bulski NIGERIA ONLINE BGaming develops compression algorithm to cut game loading time 2 weeks ago Iwo Bulski ONLINE SOUTH AFRICA Africa Records a High Number of Gamers 2 weeks ago Iwo Bulski ONLINE WORLD NEWS Keep VIP programs compliant with the right bonus module 2 weeks ago Iwo Bulski BURUNDI ONLINE Grupo Pefaco enlists Moobifun to take it digital in Africa 3 weeks ago Samuel BETTING HOT NEWS KENYA BCLB clears 11 betting companies to receive operating licenses 3 weeks ago Samuel ONLINE Volatility & Variance for Slot Games Explained 3 weeks ago Szarlot Leave a Reply Cancel replyYour email address will not be published.
-Required fields are marked *Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment. Δ This site uses Akismet to reduce spam.
+Required fields are marked *Comment * Name * Email * Website Save my name, email, and website in this browser for the next time I comment. Δ This site uses Akismet to reduce spam.
 Learn how your comment data is processed.